Sealing a Timber Floor

 If the floor has been sealed with water based seal, then only water based waxes should be used.
-Solvents may damage the seal.
+If you use a solvent on a water-based seal it may damage it.
 If the seal is solvent based, the wax is a matter of personal preference.

-So called because it is made from shellac resin, which is an alcohol based resin melted into thin flakes and resembling buttons, mixed with methalated spirits.
+So called because it is made from shellac resin, which is an alcohol-based resin melted into thin flakes and resembling buttons and is then mixed with methalated spirits.

 This finish is applied in, generally, two coats – the first is applied quite thickly and rubbed into the grain well.
 The second, a thin layer, applied after the first is dry.
 This sinks well into the timber giving a reasonably hard finish, which is water resistant.